Hussein7819/Hussein7819/README.md

 I'm a Security Researcher and Entrepreneur based in Egypt.
 I specialize in uncovering vulnerabilities across web applications and infrastructure, with a deep focus on **AI-driven security solutions** and mitigating social engineering threats.

 * 🔍 **Current Focus:** Leading security innovation and AI defense at **MNTSguard**.
-* 🌐 **Offensive Security:** Specialized in OSINT, Network Pentesting, and Digital Footprinting.
+* 🌐 **Offensive Security:** Specialized in Network Pentesting, Web/API Pentesting, Active Directory Pentesting and OSINT.
 * 🛠️ **Custom Tooling:** I develop custom security scripts in Python, C#, and Bash to automate complex reconnaissance tasks.

 ---